anoma/nspec/docs/arch/integrations/adapters/evm.md

 !!! note
     In the current, settlement-only protocol adapter design, the `output` data must already be known during proving time to be checked by resource logics and therefore is part of the `ForwarderCalldata` struct.

-The binding between the created calldata carrier resource and the called forwarder contract is ensured through the protocol adapter, who
+The binding between the created calldata carrier resource and the called forwarder contract is ensured through the protocol adapter, which

 1. is the exclusive caller of the forwarder contract,
 2. ensures the presence of the created calldata carrier resource in correspondence to the call in the transaction,